open-telemetry/opentelemetry-specification/specification/api-metrics.md

 on the current state of the program, as opposed to a change of state in the program.
 When Observer instruments are used to report physical quantities, use a (default) absolute Observer.
-When Observer instruments are used to report measurements can be negative for any reason, use a non-absolute Observer.
+When Observer instruments are used to report measurements that can be negative for any reason, use a non-absolute Observer.

 If the Observer reports a current total sum, declare it as a monotonic